 How Many Baby Back Ribs Per Person?

 Baby back ribs are one of the most iconic cuts of meat in all of barbecue.
 Heck, you’ll even find them in some chain restaurants (albeit not smoked and only tasty because they’re smothered in bbq sauce).
-But when you’re serving them in your backyard or around the table, you will want six ribs per adult and three per child.
-That works out to roughly one rack of ribs per two adults and one rack per four children.
+But when you’re serving them in your backyard or around the table, you will want six per adult and three per child.
+That works out to roughly one rack per two adults and one rack per four children.

 Baby back ribs typically have less meat than their fellow pork cut, the spare rib.
-So you’ll need to serve more ribs per person.
+So you’ll need to serve more per person.

 How Many Pork Spare Ribs Per Person?

 Spare ribs, trimmed to be St Louis-style or not, are naturally meatier because they come from further down the rib cage on the hog, closer to the belly.
-That means you need fewer ribs per person, four per adult and two per child.
+That means you need fewer per person, four per adult and two per child.

 How Many Beef Short Ribs Per Person